New Chat Messages

 Email and Push Notifications

-Users who are not online and “available” (green) in Ryver, will be sent a push notification to their Ryver mobile app device.
-Additionally, they have offline email notifications turned on in Settings, they will receive and an email notification with a summary of the new content.
+Users who are not online and “available” (green) in Ryver will be sent a push notification to their Ryver mobile app device.
+Additionally, if they have “offline email notifications” turned on in Settings, they will receive and an email notification with a summary of the new content.

 Forcing push notifications